Hey! I recorded two video courses!

 🔗 The Problem

-For my startup Yellow Spaceship, I recently ran into the issue that I had to handle user-provided images.
+For my startup Indie Courses, I recently ran into the issue that I had to handle user-provided images.
 In particular, I wanted to resize their images to fit the aspect ratio and size in which I display them.
 Otherwise, a user could upload a 2MB file with 10000x10000px although I’d display it only in 200x200px.

 First, I wanted to require the user to provide their video course assets like cover and thumbnail images in a predefined aspect ratio and size.
 But that would have been bad UX and I believe strongly that software should handle such transformation.